pageboard/pagecut/README.md

 Modules
 -------

-The function exported by a module as `Pagecut.modules.<name>` can set up:
+A module constructor receives a viewer instance as argument, so it can set up:
 - elements
 - resolvers
 - modifiers